Adding one simple layer

-Almost everything you need to do will involve the gv_options.map_type_control variable.
+First, open your HTML map in a text editor and look for the section of code containing gv_options.map_type_control.
 In the first example, we'll create a map with a very specific custom layer: aerial photos of the damage done by a tornado in Moore, Oklahoma in May 2013.

 Those last three numbers are the X (longitude), Y (latitude), and Z (zoom) "coordinates" of the tile.
 Typically, Z will be the smallest number (almost always between 0 and 20); the others are X and Y, but not always in that order.
 (Sometimes there will be documentation that tells you explicitly which is which.)
 In the custom code that you insert into your map, you'll replace the numbers with {X}, {Y}, and {Z}; those curly brackets are important.

-For our simple tornado damage example, we can incorporate the tiles into our map using a statement like this:
+For our simple tornado damage example, we can incorporate the tiles into our map by adding a statement like this:

 gv_options.map_type_control.custom = [